Preparing Application-Consistent Backup

-- Select Do not truncate logs (requires simple recovery model) if you do not want Veeam Backup & Replication to truncate logs at all.
+- Select Do not truncate logs if you do not want Veeam Backup & Replication to truncate logs at all.

-- Select Backup logs periodically (backed up logs are truncated) if you need to backup transaction logs of SQL server machine, storing them to backup repository next to server backup.
+- Select Backup logs periodically if you need to backup transaction logs of SQL server machine, storing them to backup repository next to server backup.
 After transaction logs are placed to repository, they will be truncated on guest.
 With this option selected, you should also specify how often Veeam will process these transaction logs, uploading them to repository.
 To set the processing frequency, enter the required value in the Backup logs every <N> minutes field (default is every 15 minutes).

 The last option allows you to restore the SQL database to a selected restore point or to a selected point in time, using Enterprise Manager.
 Restore to specific transaction can be performed using Veeam backup management console.
 For more information, see the Microsoft SQL Server Transaction Log Settings sections of the Veeam Backup & Replication User Guide.

-- If you selected to backup transaction logs, specify how long they should be kept, using the Retain log backups options.
+- If you selected to back up transaction logs, specify how long they should be kept using options in the Retain log backups section.

-It is recommended to keep logs Until the corresponding image-level backup is deleted; otherwise, you must manually check and ensure that your database and log backup retention policies are consistent, providing all the machine restore points and log backups required for database restore.
+Select the Until the corresponding image-level backup is deleted option, so that you do not have to manually check and ensure that your database and log backup retention policies are consistent, providing all the machine restore points and log backups required for database restore.

-- Click OK to save the settings and close the dialog.
+- Click OK to save the settings and close the window.

-- On the Job schedule step, make sure the scheduled run is enabled for the job, otherwise, log backup will not be activated.
+- At the Job Schedule step of the wizard, make sure the schedule is enabled for the job.
+Otherwise, log backup will not be activated.